GerritCodeReview/plugins_verify-status/src/main/resources/Documentation/rest-api-changes.md

 __POST__ /changes/{change-id}/revisions/{revision-id}/@PLUGIN@~verifications

 Posts a verification result to a patchset.
+Results can be updated by posting with the same job name.

 The verification must be provided in the request body as a [VerifyInput](#verify-input) entity.